-The sequencing based functional genomics assays provide very large amount of biological information.
-Within this, much of the variant genotype information is within the raw reads (Supplementary Figure 6).
-In fact an adversary that gains access to the raw reads can easily call SNPs, indels, and structural variants.
-This is why raw reads are always protected from public access.
-The gene expression levels have also been shown to leak enough genotype data that can be used in linking attacks[16, 18].
-The privacy concerns around sharing signal profiles are not well studied yet.
+Sequencing-based functional genomics assays provide a large amount of biological information for understanding the dynamic nature of gene activity and epigenetic regulation.
+This information is extremely valuable for understanding genetic mechanisms behind disease initiation and progression.
+Thus, data producers and owners want to share these data as openly as possible.
+At the same time, genomic data can contain variant genotype information within the raw reads that may cause concerns for privacy.
+These two competing factors, the incentive to share and privacy concerns, make it necessary to carefully evaluate the sharing mechanisms of functional genomics data.
+To decrease genetic variant leakage in sequencing data, aggregate data formats have been widely used.
+Two examples are signal profiles and gene expression quantifications.
+Unlike raw reads, these data do not immediately reveal variant information and are generally accepted to be safe for public data sharing.
+However, gene expression levels have been shown to leak enough genotype data to be used in accurate linking attacks16,18.
+In this study, we evaluated the possible privacy concerns around sharing signal profiles.

-We have systematically analyzed a critical source of sensitive information leakage from the signal profile datasets, which were previously thought to be largely secure to share.
-Specifically, our results show that an adversary can perform fairly accurate linking attacks for characterizing individuals by prediction of structural variants using functional genomics signal profiles.
+We systematically analyzed a critical source of sensitive information leakage from signal profile datasets, which were previously thought to be largely secure.
+Our results show that an adversary can perform very accurate linking attacks for characterizing individuals by the genotyping of structural variants using functional genomics signal profiles.
 These results reflect how the rich nature of functional genomics data can cause privacy concerns in an unforeseen manner.
 This is an interesting aspect of the data.
 Although there may be some variant information in functional genomics signal profiles, these data are not generated mainly for detecting variant information.
 The main purpose of them is to reveal how they change under different conditions and how they relate to phenotypes, which may be sensitive.
-The existence of residual variant information, as we showed, may enable an adversary to reveal sensitive information about individual.
+The existence of residual variant information, as we showed, may enable an adversary to reveal sensitive information about an individual.